vartan/Xeebo/team.md

 permalink: /about/
 ---

-Welcome to the Zeebo Team website!
-This website has been created for us to publicly keep track of the progress of our project.
-You may be asking yourself, *what is Xeebo/Zeebo*?

 #Zeebo
 Zeebo will be an autonomous underwater vehicle (AUV).
 The goal of Zeebo is to compete in AUVSI Robosub 2015.